MediaMoguli/Robin/README.md

 		name : "content",
 		src : "content.html",
-		// comment "src" attribute and uncomment "html" one to see the difference
+		// comment "src" attribute and uncomment "html" one to see the difference width : (window.innerWidth || document.documentElement.clientWidth) - 350 + "px",
-		//html : "<h1>Around the World in 80 Days</h1><p>It was at least certain that Phileas Fogg had not absented himself from London for many years.
-Those who were honoured by a better acquaintance with him than the rest, declared that nobody could pretend to have ever seen him anywhere else.
-His sole pastimes were reading the papers and playing whist.
-He often won at this game, which, as a silent one, harmonised with his nature; but his winnings never went into his purse, being reserved as a fund for his charities.
-Mr. Fogg played, not to win, but for the sake of playing.
-The game was in his eyes a contest, a struggle with a difficulty, yet a motionless, unwearying struggle, congenial to his tastes.</p>", width : (window.innerWidth || document.documentElement.clientWidth) - 350 + "px", height : (window.innerHeight || document.documentElement.clientHeight) - 80 + "px", top : "40px",
+		height : (window.innerHeight || document.documentElement.clientHeight) - 80 + "px",
+		top : "40px",